github/docs/content/billing/managing-billing-for-github-codespaces/managing-spending-limits-for-codespaces.md

 ---
-title: Managing spending limits for Codespaces
+title: Managing spending limits for GitHub Codespaces
-intro: 'You can set a spending limit for {% data variables.product.prodname_codespaces %} usage.'
+intro: 'You can set a spending limit for {% data variables.product.prodname_github_codespaces %} usage.'
 versions:
   fpt: '*'
   ghec: '*'